hapax/hapax.github.io/assets/imaginary-time.md

 date:  2018-20-20
 ---

 **October 20, 2018.** *What the heck is imaginary time?
-Roughly, instead of evolving a system in time, it heats it up, and thermal systems are periodic in imaginary time.
-This perspective leads to a quick proof of the Unruh effect (empty space looks hot to accelerating observers) and with a little more work, to Hawking radiation (black holes are hot since observers near the horizon accelerate).*
+It's a trick which turns heat into geometry.
+More precisely, hot systems repeat themselves in time.
+This perspective leads to a quick proof of the Unruh effect (empty space looks hot when you accelerate) and with a little more work, to Hawking radiation (black holes are hot since observers near the horizon accelerate).*